feperrella/Integrate-Elementor-Form-with-Mailster/readme.txt

 Requires at least: 6.0
 Tested up to: 6.7
 Requires PHP: 8.1
-Stable tag: 1.3.0
+Stable tag: 1.5.1
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Easiest way to integrate Elementor Pro Forms with Mailster Newsletter.
-Includes: custom fields selection, Mailster list selections, double opt-in and update profile option.
+Includes: custom fields selection, Mailster list selections, double opt-in, update profile option, and user-selectable mailing lists.

 == Description ==
 The Integrate Elementor Form With Mailster is intended as a simple integration for the Elementor Pro Forms to subscribe direclty to Mailster Lists whithout any code.